 Here are the 4 points that make the price of a kuksa vary.

-As you can see, the birch is found in large quantities in Scandinavia, but the rare element is the burr, a growth that forms naturally as a result of stress on the tree.
+The birch is found in large quantities in Scandinavia, but the rare element remains the burl, a growth that forms naturally as a result of stress to the tree.

 When you go to buy a kuksa, make sure it is handmade, as this is the only proof of its authenticity.
 A person can take a few days or even months to create a single kuksa.
 It is therefore normal that a cup made by hand for several days costs more than an industrial cup made with robots.